top of page

 • 4 min read

-My family experienced all three situations during the winter just past.
+My family experienced all three situations during this winter.

 In December, I spent hours in waiting rooms.
 At the hospital.
 In various medical facilities.
 None of the specialists could answer why my healthy thirty-nine-year-old son woke up one morning with a racing heart along with near fainting, dizziness, and nausea.